sks3/cinemaboss/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. I would like to add a home screen which will allow further use of the API
-2. It would be nice to be able to implement caching so there is no delay upon App Launch
+2. It would be nice to implement caching so there is less delay upon App Launch

 ## Video Walkthrough